EnriqueSanVic/OcaGame/README.md

 # OcaGame
-Multi-platform Oca table game for one or two players developed in Java with the library Swing.
+Cross platform Oca board game for one or two players developed in Java with the library Swing.

 The single player mode is a time trial.
 The two-player mode is a race to reach the last square first.